rhammell/bob-coin/README.md

 # bob-coin
 Implementation of an ERC-20 token using OpenZeppelin Contracts, built using the Truffle framework.

 The below documentation is a quick guide on compiling, depolying, and testing the contract using Truffle.
-The guide borrows from the [OpenZeppelin Docs](https://docs.openzeppelin.com/learn/) which further detail using Truffle.
+The guide borrows from the [OpenZeppelin Docs](https://docs.openzeppelin.com/learn/) which further details using Truffle.

 ## Setup
 After cloning the repo, install the required packages.